top of page

 Both the Parish Council and Trustee may be called to attend an `Extraordinary Meeting`, as requested by the appointed relevant Chairman to discuss urgent or high important subject matters that require resolving prior to the next scheduled Council or Trustee meeting.

-However, whichever way the meeting is held we welcome you to join us - only electronically for now - and observe the discussions and decisions being made regarding your village.
-If you have any issues you wish to raise with the Parish Council or are simply interested in observing future meetings then please contact the Parish Clerk via email or phone (details at the top of the page) and we shall provide you with the necessary electronic invitation.
+However, whichever way the meeting is held we welcome you to join us and observe the discussions and decisions being made regarding your village.
+If you have any issues you wish to raise with the Parish Council or are simply interested in observing future meetings then please contact the Parish Clerk via email or phone and we shall provide you with the necessary electronic invitation via email.

 ROLE OF THE CLERK